Updated December 14, 2020.

 13. Opening Inventory: $10,000 to $15,000

-- If your Restaurant is located in a market without an established Area Cooperative, you must spend at least $25,000 on your grand opening advertising.
-The total amount must be spent within 60 days after your Restaurant opens for business.
+- If your Restaurant is located in a market without an established Area Cooperative, you must spend at least $25,000 on marketing your new Restaurant’s opening.
+The total amount must be spent within 6 months after your Restaurant opens for business.

 15. Additional Funds – 3 Months: $25,000 to $35,000

 - Includes expenses for travel, lodging, meals, transportation, and incidental expenses for two trainees to attend the required training program.

 16. Total (excluding real estate purchase and lease costs): $376,300 to $724,200